alkesnaf/musicrec/README.md

 Group Project where we created a music recommendation system using collaborative filtering and cosine similarity

-Members: Al-kesna Foster, Matthew Rubino, Donovan Sibblies
+Members: Al-kesna Foster, Matthew Rubino, and Donovan Sibblies